 - 1. When absent from official duty during travel status for sick leave or for annual leave, the exact hours of beginning and ending such absence must be shown on the travel form. - 2.
-If a handicapped traveler incurs additional expenses and those expenses, are to permit the safe travel of the handicapped traveler, those additional expenses will be reimbursed by the County.
+If a special needs traveler incurs additional expenses and those expenses, are to permit the safe travel of the special needs traveler, those additional expenses will be reimbursed

+- by the County.
 All documentation for these additional expenses must be provided, in order for a proper audit to be conducted. - 3.
 County employees may only use County vehicles for official County business.
 The general public may only ride in a County vehicle when on OFFICIAL COUNTY BUSINESS.
-All travel must be by County vehicle, unless prior authorization from the Assistant County Administrator is given, in writing, to use another means of transportation.
-No family members may travel in County vehicles. - 4.
+All travel must be by County vehicle, unless prior authorization from the County Administrator or their designee is given, in writing, to use another means of transportation.
+No family members may travel in County vehicles unless approved by the County Administrator. - 4.
 A shared room, vehicle, etc., may be claimed on one travel form.
 Reference should be made on travel form.
-Marion County policy is to share rooms and transportation, if possible. - 5.
-Fleet Maintenance or Assistant County Administrator must approve, in writing, any repairs to County vehicles needed because of vehicle failure on the road.
-For afterhours vehicle failures, call Sheriff's Communication Center at (352) 732-9111. - 6.
-Assistant County Administrators will sign all out of state travel, all Director travel forms, and all travel that exceeds \$1,000.00. - 7.
-Assistant County Administrators will grant permission to utilize a personal vehicle over a County vehicle; in writing. - 8.
-Assistant County Administrators will grant permission to authorize more tips than is specified in this travel policy; in writing and when they deem it to be necessary. - 9.
-The County Administrator will approve all out of Country travel. - 10.
-Travel Forms will not be required for \$0.00 travel.
+Travelers should share rooms and transportation, if possible. - 5.
+Fleet Director or Assistant County Administrator must approve, in writing, any repairs to County vehicles needed because of vehicle failure on the road.
+For afterhours vehicle failures, call Communication Center at (352) 732-9111. - 6.
+Assistant County Administrators will sign all Director travel forms, and all travel that exceeds \$1,000.00. - 7.
+Assistant County Administrators and Executive Director or their assigned designee will sign off on all out of state and out of country travel for any employee and all travel for their Directors. - 8.
+Assistant County Administrators will grant permission to utilize a personal vehicle over a County vehicle; via signature approval on the Travel Request Form (TR-1). - 9.
+Assistant County Administrators will grant permission to authorize more tips than is specified in this travel policy; in writing and when they deem it to be necessary. - 10.
+The County Administrator or their assigned designee, will be final approver on all out of country, out of state, and ACA travel. - 11.
+Travel Forms will not be required for \$0.00 travel. - 12.
+County Attorney and County Administrator travel will be approved by Chairman when expenses are incurred.

-SECTION 17

-LEGAL ASPECTS OF PROCUREMENT
+SECTION 18 LEGAL ASPECTS OF PROCUREMENT